Is It Good to Take a Shower Everyday?

 Formation of Acne

 Acne forms when our skin pores get clogged by dead skin cells and various foreign elements.
 Due to the clogged pores, the skin oil (sebum) cannot able to get out on the skin and results in acne.
+Besides forming acne, the inadequate shower also flares up the existing acne.

 Exacerbate Skin Problems

-Dirty skin is a suitable habitat for bacteria and other micro-organisms.
+Lack of shower makes your skin dirty and is responsible for various skin problems like ringworm, eczema, psoriasis, and dermatitis.
+Dirty skin is a suitable habitat for bacteria and other microorganisms.
 They colonize here and multiply their number.
 As a result, you will see various skin problems and infections.
-Additionally, taking less shower increase the intensity of those problems.

 Make You Unsocial

-You can stop shower but your body won’t stop sweat.
+You can stop showering but your body won’t stop sweat.
 Basically, sweat doesn’t create an odor until bacteria start working on it.
-I already mentioned, dirty skin is a favorite living place of bacteria.
+As I already mentioned, dirty skin is a favorite living place of bacteria.
+When those bacteria get in contact with sweat, they produce odor.
+If you don’t take a shower for several days your body odor will turn into an unbearable smell.

 A newborn baby doesn’t need to take a shower every day.
 Even it may cause diseases like pneumonia.
 Showering once or twice a week is enough.
 Make sure the bathing water is warm.
 Wipe your baby’s body with a wet towel on the other day.

 You can shower your baby daily when they start eating or crawling.
 Though, it is not mandatory.
-Bathing every alternative day to your baby and kid (6 months to 11years) is normal in all aspects.
+Bathing every alternative day to your baby and kid (6 months to 11 years) is normal in all aspects.

 You can follow this shower routine (putting a gap between two showers) throughout your entire life except for the puberty period.